 The number of injuries that children have been sustaining because of playgrounds has increased dramatically over the past couple of years take Manitoba for example; in 2007 they had 48 serious hospitalizations because of accidents that occurred on playgrounds, but by 2011 it had almost doubled to 77 hospitalizations.

 Now we are not saying that you shouldn’t let your children out to play!
 But you should be aware of what to look out for to ensure that an improperly maintained playground won’t harm your child.

 - Make sure that none of the playground equipment is broken i.e. pieces of the slide are missing which can easily cause a child to accidentally hurt themselves on when they are playing.

-- Ensure there are no rust spots on the playground, this could be a sign of a weakened playground structure which could cause tripping hazards or unexpected pieces to fall off.
+- Ensure there are no rust spots on the playground; this could be a sign of a weakened playground structure that could cause tripping hazards or unexpected pieces to fall off.

 - Ensure that the playground has regular inspections and maintenance this will ensure that any weak points in the playground structure are found and fixed before they become an issue as well as ensuring that the playground surface is properly maintained.

 Below are some images of what you should look out for and keep your children away from if you notice them in a playground, and under that is what a properly maintained playground should look like.

 Images of what you can Lookout for in an Unsafe Playground